ksz2k/letter_avatar/README.md

 Gem for creating letter avatar from user's name.

-Code extracted from discourse source (thanks guys!)
+Code extracted from discourse source (thanks guys!) - I needed this functionality in three projects, so here's gem! :-)

 ## Installation